-Exhibit Outline Excellent 5 points Good 4 points Average 3 points Fair 2 points JUDGE SCORE 7.
+Exhibit Outline Excellent 5 points Good 4 points Average 3 points Fair 2 points Poor 0 points JUDGE SCORE 7.
 Organization The outline is exceptionally neat, organized, and error-free.
 Information is clearly displayed and easy to understand and follow.
+Outline is neat and organized.
+The content has a logical flow with only minimal errors.
 The outline was basic and could use more organization and thought to be understood.
 The outline lacked organization and/or contained several spelling errors.
 The flow of information seemed to be out of order.
 The outline is either too busy or lacks enough detail to support the content.
 8. Reference Page(s) Reference page(s) included N/A N/A N/A Reference page(s) not included 9.
-Total Slides The total number of slides in the digital outline is no more than 13 slides (not including any reference page slides) N/A N/A N/A The digital outline is 14+ slides not including any reference page slides) Total Points Round 1 (95):
+Total Slides The total number of slides in the digital outline is no more than 13 slides (not including any reference page slides) N/A N/A N/A The digital outline is 14+ slides not including any reference page slides) Total Points s Round 1 (95):